Cusp singularities in the distribution of orientations of asymmetrically-pivoted hard discs on a lattice: Model

-The limit $\epsilon \rightarrow 0$ has the advantage that the number of parameters specifying the model is reduced to $1$, In the following, for the sake of simplicity, we restrict our discussion to this case.
-The case of more general $\epsilon$ presents no additional special features.
+The limit $\epsilon \rightarrow 0$ has the advantage that the number of parameters specifying the model is reduced to $1$.
+In the following, for the sake of simplicity, we restrict our discussion to this case.
+The case of more general $\epsilon$ presents no additional special features as evident from Fig. \ref{finite}.

 This model can also be thought of as a system of planar spins $\{\theta(\bf{r})\}$ on the vertices of a triangular lattice, with nearest neighbor interaction Hamiltonian $\mathcal{H}$ given by, \bea \mathcal{H}=J\sum_{\bf{r}} \sum_{j=0}^{2}\Theta \left[\cos( \theta(\mathbf{r}) - j \pi/3)-\cos(\theta_j^{'}(\mathbf{r})-j\pi/3) -x\right] \nonumber \\ \eea where $\theta_j^{'}(\bf{r})$ is the neighboring spins of the spin $\theta(\bf{r})$ in the lattice direction $j \pi /3$, and $\Theta(x)$ is the Heavyside step function of $x$.
 The hard-core limit corresponds to setting $J$ to $+ \infty$.